-Dame Anne Owers, IMB National Chair, has today (30 March) written to stakeholders to update them about monitoring of prison and immigration detention during the Coronavirus/COVID-19 epidemic:
+Dame Anne Owers, IMB National Chair, write to stakeholders on 30 March as follows to update them about monitoring of prison and immigration detention during the Coronavirus/COVID-19 epidemic:

 Given the significant health risks for prisoners, detainees and staff during the current COVID-19 crisis, and following the Government advice issued this week, direct monitoring activity in prisons and immigration detention has inevitably been restricted.